Scholarship Opportunities - Office of Financial Aid - University of Dallas

 These scholarships are not offered or maintained by the University.
 Please contact the scholarship organization with any questions about the scholarship or website.
 This list has been put together to help students begin their scholarship search and does not include all outside scholarship opportunities.

-You must report any awards received from outside UD to our office as soon as possible so that arrangements can be made for appropriate credit.
+You must report any awards received from outside UD to our office as soon as possible so that arrangements can be made for the appropriate credit.
 To report outside scholarships electronically, please log in to BannerWeb and:

-1. Click on Financial Aid box
+• Click on the Financial Aid box.

-2. Click on Award Offer
+• Click on the Offer tab.

 How to Spot Scholarship Scams